octimot/StoryToolkitAI/FEATURES.md

 The Assistant feature requires an active connection with OpenAI servers, which sometimes can be slow or unresponsive.
 We'll try to improve this behavior in the future.

+### OS Permission errors
+If you get an error on windows that looks like this`OSError: [WinError 1314] A required privilege is not held by the client`, you need to run the tool with administrator privileges:
+- For the **standalone** version, right click on the executable and select "Run as administrator"
+- For the **non-standalone** version, run Command Prompt as administrator, and then start the tool from there.

 ### Permission denied errors
 If you get something similar to this error (or anything related to the .cache folder):